Core Revelations: the Star Formation and AGN Connection at the Heart of NGC 7469: Analysis

-We identify and fit the emission lines relevant to our work in the 1d galaxy spectrum output by the MIRI pipeline to obtain total flux values.
-The emission line fluxes calculated for the full field of view, as well as the nucleus-specific values from \cite{Armus2023} are given in Table \ref{tab:lines}.
-Additionally, the maps for all six emission lines are shown in Figure \ref{fig: maps}.
-As can be seen on both the flux maps and the flux values in Table \ref{tab:lines}, both the \netw and \st appear prominently in the star-forming ring, while the \ofns, \netns, \nevns, and \sfo are all concentrated around the nucleus.
-Indeed, the nucleus/total ratio for \netw and \st are 1.7\% and 5.3\% respectively, while the others range from 30\% to 87\%, indicating a high concentration towards the AGN.
+We identified and fit the emission lines relevant to our work in the 1d galaxy spectrum output by the MIRI pipeline to obtain total flux values.
+The emission line fluxes calculated for the full field of view, as well as for what we define as our inner nucleus region\footnote{The nuclear values for the Channel 4 lines are likely underestimated due to PSF issues (see Appendix \ref{app: PSF}, \citealp{Law2023}).}, corresponding to the 4 brightest central spaxels in the [Ne II] map (\SI{0.5}{\arcsecond}$\times$\SI{0.5}{\arcsecond}), are given in Table \ref{tab:lines}.
+As can be seen in both the flux maps and the flux values in Table \ref{tab:lines}, both the \netw and \st appear prominently in the star-forming ring, while the AGN indicators \ofns, \nevns, and \sfo are all concentrated around the nucleus.

 However, as the \st and \netw fluxes distinctly show the morphology of the clumpy star-forming ring, we can see that there appears to be a lack of emission coming from the east side of the ring (left side on the maps in Figure \ref{fig: maps}).
-This reduced emission is in the direction of an outflowing wind from the AGN, as detected by multiple instruments, including the \emph{Very Large Telescope/Multi-unit Spectroscopic Explorer} integral field spectrograph (MUSE IFS) and MIRI IFU (\citealp{Robleto2021, U2022}).
-In particular, the highest ionization \of and \nev maps and contours show the eastwards extension of the gas, which suggests the presence of this wind.
+This reduced emission is in the direction of the eastward outflowing wind from the AGN, as previously detailed.
+In particular, the highest ionization \of and \nev maps and contours show the eastward extension of the gas, which once again suggests the presence of this wind.

 As mentioned in the previous section, we calculate the value for the flux of each emission line in each spaxel.
-Using these flux maps, we can then obtain maps for the different ratios, such as \netnetw which is common across all three diagnostics.
+Using these flux maps, we can then obtain ratio maps, such as \netnetw which is common across all three diagnostics.
 In the first panel of Figure \ref{fig: diagnostic diagrams}, we can see the \netnetw map, with the starburst ring displaying lower values as expected.
-We additionally select a quasi-circular region encompassing the ring and the nucleus to eliminate outliers, as can be seen on the map.
-We also highlight regions of interest, specifically the inner nucleus (pink), the general nuclear region (cyan), the east wind (purple), and the two most prominent clumps in the ring as seen on the \netw map (red in the north-east and grey in the south).
+We also highlight regions of interest, specifically the inner nucleus (pink), the general nuclear region (surrounding spaxels of the inner nucleus, where the region is distinctly AGN-dominated, cyan), the east wind (purple), and the two most prominent clumps in the ring as seen on the \netw map (red in the north-east and grey in the south).